Home security is an emotive topic. You'll typically hear plenty of anecdotes about burglaries, as well as lots of myths and misconceptions...

 My dog is all the home security I need.

 Nope.
 Although many burglars prefer to avoid homes with dogs, a dog can be distracted easily and is typically less than reliable.

 You may not have any collectible art or sports memorabilia in your home.
 Your basement may be devoid of gold bars.
 But that doesn't mean a burglar would come up empty at your house.

 The number-one item that burglars look for is simple: cash.
 They're also interested in everyday items like jewelry, electronics and prescription drugs, all of which are easy to sell.
 Even the power tools in your garage can make attractive targets.

 While this can be true of systems that rely on a phone line, or that piggyback on a broadband connection, a Sting Alarm Las Vegas system can defeat many common burglary tactics.

-Our dedicated cellular connection can’t be defeated with wirecutters; with a cellular signal, there’s no wire to cut.
-An Alarm.com-powered system can alert your monitoring station even if an intruder attacks the security panel itself, thanks to Crash and Smash protection.
+Our dedicated cellular connection can't be defeated with wire cutters; with a cellular signal, there's no wire to cut.
+An Alarm.com-powered system can alert your monitoring station even if an intruder attacks the security panel itself, thanks to our panels patented Crash and Smash protection technology.

 Interested in a smart home alarm system?
-Fill out the form above or click here and one of our Sting Alarm Las Vegas Security Professionals will reach out to you as soon as possible.
+Click on "free quote" and one of our Sting Alarm Las Vegas Security Professionals will reach out to consult you! 😊